 Table 1.1 shows the number of PHNs by state and territory.
 Three jurisdictions (Tasmania, the Northern Territory, and the Australian Capital Territory) are single PHNs.
 Their size, particularly in jurisdictions with large Indigenous populations (such as the Northern Territory and Western Australia), might mask important inter-area variation.

 Incidence rates for PHNs with less than 20 new cases of insulin-treated diabetes in the reference period were not reported.
-In 2019, this affected the Northern Territory and Western Queensland PHNs.
+In 2020, this affected the Western Queensland PHN.

 Number of PHNs